dodichakill/dodichakill/README.md

 - 🦅: I’m a student majoring in informatics engineering who is very interested in the world of programming.

-- :seedling: Exploring Web Developer Technology and Tools.
+- :seedling: Exploring Software Developer Technology and Web3 Enthusiast.

 - :zap: In my free time, I learn about more technology in web development ecosystem.